 The Details: The first thing to understand is that Google, like Facebook and Amazon and other digital giants, periodically updates the algorithm it uses to deliver you information.
 In the most recent update, Google shifted from using crowdsourced relevance as the primary ranking factor — ie, a page that gets a lot of clicks will rank higher than a page with few clicks — to using human “quality” raters.
 The second thing to understand is that Google lumps a whole bunch of websites into a category it calls “Your Money Your Life” (YMYL), which includes web pages important enough that, if they contained low-quality information, they could have a negative impact on a person’s life.

 Because alternative health sites fall under the YMYL umbrella, and because the human raters were instructed to give low ratings to potentially dangerous or inaccurate medical advice, and because anything that goes against conventional medical wisdom is generally deemed inaccurate or dangerous, this has been a major blow to alternative health sites.
-Websites like Mercola, MindBodyGreen, Prevention, and WellBe interviewee Dr. Kelly Brogan’s site have all seen a major dip in traffic since the algorithm change (you can see a more comprehensive list of who was affected by the change here).
+Websites like Mercola, MindBodyGreen, and Prevention have all seen a major dip in traffic since the algorithm change (you can see a more comprehensive list of who was affected by the change here).

 Why Does This Matter for My Health?
 When it comes to your health, you deserve — and need — to have all of the information available to you.
 Sometimes the best health advice will come from a conventional doctor and adhere to the medical orthodoxy…but sometimes it won’t!
-People like Kelly Brogan, who takes a non-pharmaceutical approach to psychiatry, or Carrie Jones, who approaches laboratory tests differently and more comprehensively than an MD, or Jill Blakeway, who helps people transform their lives with energy healing — NONE of them would be available to you if you just went off Google’s search results (well, they would be, but you’d have to click through a bunch of pages, and let’s be real, nobody is clicking past page 2).
-Kelly Brogan is an MD who has a plethora of published research on her website, and yet because she discusses controversial topics like vaccine-injury on her site, Google deems her site to be so dangerous that it shouldn’t be found — despite the fact that it is grounded in science and is popular.
+People like Carrie Jones, who approaches laboratory tests differently and more comprehensively than an MD, or Jill Blakeway, who helps people transform their lives with energy healing — NEITHER of them would be available to you if you just went off Google’s search results (well, they would be, but you’d have to click through a bunch of pages, and let’s be real, nobody is clicking past page 2).

 The WellBe Takeaway: Just another reason that we’re not turning to Google for diagnoses or treatment!
 We know how hard it is to get science-based, holistic, trustworthy medical advice that gets to the root of your health issues and considers your long-term health (um, hello, that’s why we exist), but we believe it’s worth working for.
 We’re going to keep looking to evidence-based health and wellness advice, and speaking to knowledgeable experts without dogmatic points of view, and digesting all that information into usable, holistic advice that relies on science, not a search engine, to help you get well.
 In fact, our latest launch, WellBe Spark Health, includes a WellBe concierge service that helps you completely avoid the search engine chaos and get custom research answering your exact questions.